jelly/cockpit/test/NEW.md

 ## Architecture

-- multi-server
-- e2e interactive click browser
-- ssh
-- CDP with `chrome-remote-interface`

-Our integration tests should replicate how a normal user interacts with Cockpit this requires a test sandbox which can easily add have multiple disks or interfaces, reboot, interact with multiple machines on the same network and run potentially destructive test scenario's.
+The integration tests should replicate how a normal user interacts with Cockpit this requires a test machine which can easily add have multiple disks or interfaces, reboot, interact with multiple machines on the same network and run potentially destructive test scenario's. (e.g. installing/updating packages, formatting disks)

-For these reasons, Cockpit tests run inside a testing virtual machine.
+For these reasons, Cockpit tests run inside a testing virtual machine (VM).
 Test virtual machine images are maintained in the [bots](https://github.com/cockpit-project/bots) repository.
 This repository creates custom VM images with all the packages required to build and test Cockpit so tests can execute and build offline.
-The code you want to test is build on the test virtual machine so one can easily test Debian under Fedora without having to install specific distro build tools.
+The Cockpit source code you want to test is build on the test virtual machine so one can easily test Debian under Fedora without having to install specific distro build tools.

 To replicate a user, Cockpit is tested in a browser controlled using the [Chrome DevTools Protocol](https://chromedevtools.github.io/devtools-protocol/)